Top 5 Acoustic Guitar Brands for Intermediate Players

 I seriously considered the Taylor 110e back when I purchased my Martin.
 I ended up liking the Martin just a little bit better, but the Taylor is still a great guitar for the money.
 If you like the idea of a dreadnought-body acoustic-electric guitar I’d give it a hard look.

 Or, look to the legendary Taylor Big Baby, an affordable instrument with a slightly downsized body.
-This guitar has been a favorite of hobby players and intermediate guitarists for years thanks to its affordable price and great sound.
+This guitar has been a favorite of hobby players and it is a great acoustic guitar for intermediate players thanks to its affordable price and great sound.

 Yamaha is a company that excels pretty at much everything they do.
 They make outstanding electric guitars, basses, keyboards, band instruments and, of course, acoustic guitars.
 But, where I think Yamaha is really the best of the best is when it comes to beginner guitars.
 I almost always recommend Yamaha as the brand newbies should turn to for affordable, quality instruments when they are first starting out.